-Sacred System’s Nagual Site is another significant recent project of yours.
-Contrast putting together a piece like the album’s "X-Zibit-I" with what’s on Invisible Design.
+Sacred System’s Nagual Site is another significant, recent project of yours.
+Tell me about the making of the album's key track "X-Zibit-I."

-Why is it fortunate that Zakir has a sense of humor?
+Why is it fortunate that Hussain has a sense of humor?

 Zakir is a master drummer.
 There's no-one better in the world playing rhythm on any instrument and he's quite willing to sit down and play with a click track or tape loop and laugh about it.
 It’s very inspiring.
 He could afford to have an attitude where that means nothing to him because he's above it like people lesser than him musically who have an attitude.
 He's quite open minded and willing to try anything in a recording situation and have fun with the whole idea.

-I've long wondered what a collaboration between Zakir and Talvin would yield.
+I've often wondered what a collaboration between Hussain and Singh would yield.

 Oh, it's happening right now.
 But again, it's Zakir recording a lot of stuff and not knowing exactly what it will be. [laughs] At the moment there's some phenomenal tabla playing that we have to figure out how to construct and put into place.
 Once it's done, we'll go back to him and see if he agrees.
 Sultan Khan already played on some things and Talvin will work on some things and we'll try to make it a feature for Zakir's playing—a phenomenal presentation of modern tabla playing.

-Your interest in Eastern musics is well-established and evident.
-Elements of Eastern spirituality are also present in the work.
+Elements of Eastern spirituality are present in your work.
 How closely do you identify with those traditions?

-You identify with spirituality naturally, Eastern or not.
-Ummm. [pauses] I just have a lot of respect for the quality of people.
-For example with Zakir Hussain, there's just an immense quality to that person that has made him what he's become.
+I identify with spirituality naturally, Eastern or not.
+I just have a lot of respect for the quality of people.
+For example, with Zakir Hussain, there's just an immense quality to that person that has made him what he has become.
 There’s an integrity that went into the devotion to his instrument.
 I don't go much beyond that.
 I don't pretend to be enlightened on any level beyond the sound or the integrity that goes into manifesting the sound.
-I'm familiar with different teachers and interests and pursuits and devotions, but I'm still amazed and stuck in the routine and concept of trying to deal with sounds and manifest sound.
+I'm familiar with different teachers and interests, pursuits and devotions, but I'm still amazed and stuck in the routine and concept of trying to deal with sounds and manifest sound.
 I haven't gone from recording music to that other area where I'm obsessed with someone's idea of good and bad or right and wrong or where to put your energy.